 The "Quit" instruction lets you stop a trading system.
 The stop takes effect when the current bar is closed.
-Pending orders will be cancelled and all open positions will be closed if your platform's trading settings require it.
+Pending orders will be cancelled and all open positions will be closed.
 This lets you stop a trading system in case of high losses or after a certain date for example.

 '''

-If date > 20230101 THEN // Stop the strategy after January 1st, 2023
+If Date > 20300101 THEN // Stop the strategy after January 1st, 2030

 QUIT

 ENDIF

 '''